TRANSLATE THIS PAGE

 - Level 2: High Beginner

 English for specific purposes

-- Students in Levels I, II, and III enroll in our General English track, focusing on English foundations.
+- Students in Levels 1, 2, and 3 enroll in our General English track, focusing on English foundations.

 Each student enrolls in two courses that fall into two categories: Listening/Speaking and Reading/Writing.

 Listening/speaking courses develop students’ language skills in areas such as fluency, oral grammar, pronunciation, and listening comprehension.

 The courses use current, proven methods that help students use English in meaningful ways to communicate ideas and needs, solve problems, and participate in American life on campus and in the community.

 Reading/writing courses develop students’ language skills in areas such as reading, writing, grammar, vocabulary, and research/library skills.

 Instruction integrates these skills to improve written communication and reading comprehension, using a progressively challenging curriculum from beginning to advanced levels.

 The ELI offers one of the only Intensive English Programs in the United States to offer personal one-on-one tutoring with trained tutors in its regular Full Intensive Program at no extra charge.